makyo/rpg.drab-makyo.com/games/the-enemy-within/index.md

 # Log

+## Day 6

+We go after a goblin in the sewers and it's an absolute fucking farce.
+We don't find the goblin we were hunting, but Thori does find a whole fuckload of chaos.
+We decide to go find a wizard to deal with it, Arnold Maibalm(?)

 ## Day 5

 We're gonna go to this Locke, Stock, and Barl place, and we learn some rumors along the way.
 It turns out that that was a lure to try and get someone arrested for working with chaos, but then they, like...explode??
 Meanwhile, Finonel is trying to get into the joust and it's just a magnificently terrible plan.
 Hilarity ensues.
 Hoteye is arrested and stockaded, Bumblebee gets Finonel and Thori arrested ten goes and gets a bath.
 The three miscreants get out, and Thori and Hoteye get wasted and become sign-carriers.